Description of a recent members-only Crocker virtual exhibition opening featuring the three newest exhibitions at the venerable art museum.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

-Crocker Art Museum Director and CEO Lial A. Jones made a few introductory comments.
+First of all, Crocker Art Museum Director and CEO Lial A. Jones made a few introductory comments.
 Museums throughout the nation have been greatly impacted by the COVID-19 pandemic, and the Crocker Art Museum is no exception.
 Crocker staff are looking forward to the day when they can once again open their doors to members and the public.

 Crocker Virtual Exhibition Opening

-The virtual exhibition opening featured a short video tour of the newly installed artwork, followed by a Q&A session with the presenting curators.
+After that, the virtual exhibition opening featured a short video tour of the newly installed artwork, followed by a Q&A session with the presenting curators.

 As always, the artwork in each exhibition was displayed beautifully.
 It was, however, a bit strange to see the large exhibition rooms silent and empty when one is used to art-loving patrons milling about.